 Looking Forward

 Are we ready to go all-in on on-device AI?
 The answer depends on your priorities and use cases.
 For privacy-conscious users and applications requiring guaranteed availability, on-device AI is already compelling.
-For others, the convenience and power of cloud-based AI may still outweigh the benefits of local processing.
+For others, the convenience and power of cloud AI may still outweigh the benefits of local processing.

 What's certain is that on-device AI will continue to improve rapidly.
-As hardware becomes more powerful and models become more efficient, the choice between cloud and local AI will increasingly favor local processing for many applications.
+As hardware becomes more powerful and models become more efficient, the choice between cloud and on-device AI will increasingly favor local processing for many applications.

 The future of AI is likely hybrid—combining the privacy and reliability of on-device processing with the scale and capabilities of cloud computing when needed.
 But for 2025 and beyond, on-device AI is positioned to become the preferred choice for users who value privacy, speed, and reliability above all else.